DatAlbertW/CDSS/README.md

 Clinical Decision Support Systems

 # Introduction
-**- Project focus:** Perform screening for sexually transmitted infections (L2), emphazising on the approach to patients with genital ulcers (L3).
+**Project focus:** Perform screening for sexually transmitted infections (L2), emphazising on the approach to patients with genital ulcers (L3).
-**- Project goals:** Assist healthcare providers with evidence-based guidelines to guide their decisions and improve patient outcomes.
+**Project goals:** Assist healthcare providers with evidence-based guidelines to guide their decisions and improve patient outcomes.